denglabpku/SMLDM/README.md

 ### Do ThunderSTORM Localizations

 We use ThunderSTORM (https://github.com/zitmen/thunderstorm) to assist in selecting qualified snapshot from U-Net result, i.e. only one ThunderSTORM localization in a U-Net mask is kept as single-molecule snapshot for downstream analysis.
 To do this, please first install [ThunderSTORM](zitmen.github.io/thunderstorm/) plugin in your ImageJ.
-Then, choose `Run Macro` and select `step2-1_IJmacro_ThunderSTORM.ijm`, which will open an interface for you to load raw images and define output path for localization result.
-Edit the line 14 to replace your file prefix and suffix, so that the script can read all your image files.
-Before running the script, please create a new folder called ThunderSTORM under the parent folder of previous output folder, and save the result of ThunderSTORM in this folder:
+Then, modify the input and output folder path in `step2-1_IJmacro_ThunderSTORM.ijm`.
+Edit the line 30 if you want to include more filter string to filter your image files.
+The script will first create a new folder "ThunderSTORM" under the root result path `Paxillin_results`, the localization files from ThunderSTORM will be saved there.

 ```
-/path/to/save/results/ThunderSTORM
+input_dirs = newArray(
+	"/path/to/your/Paxillin_raw_data/"
+);
+output_dirs = newArray(
+	"/path/to/save/Paxillin_results/ThunderSTORM/"
+);
 ```
 After finish the ThunderSTORM step, move to `step2-2_script_snapshot_detection.m` to use ThunderSTORM localization filter the qualified single-molecule snapshots.